-Families who will be picking up children in Preschool (K3-K5) and/or grades 1-5 at 2:10 p.m. are asked to have their assigned number displayed on the driver's side of the windshield each afternoon.
-K3 - K4 do NOT need a carpool number unless they have other siblings in the lower school. $K5 - 5^{th}$ grade parent pick up are to form two lines in the front parking lot.
+Families who will be picking up children in Preschool (K3- K5) and/or grades 1-5 at 2:10 p.m. are asked to have their assigned number displayed on the driver's side of the windshield each afternoon.
+All PK3-5th grade parents will receive a carpool decal.
+K5 -5th grade parent pick up are to form two lines in the front parking lot.
 At 2:10 - 2:15 p.m., numbers are called using a walkie-talkie system, and students are escorted and loaded into their car at the side entrance of the Lower School building.
 Parents are asked not to come inside to pick up children.
 The carpool line system must be used for safety reasons as well as to avoid delays.
 K3-K4 parents may take the immediate left after entering campus to reach the round-about where drop-off is conducted.